strimzi/proposals/009-crd-v1-roadmap.md

 #### Development

-The CRD will be CRD v1 API
+The CRD will use `apiextensions.k8s.io/v1` CRD API.

 #### Users